bumbummen99/bumbummen99/README.md

 ### Hello there! 👋

-I'm a software engineer & web developer from Heidelberg
+Hey!
+I'm Patrick, a software engineer from Heidelberg :de:

-Check out my stuff on https://skyraptor.eu/portfolio
+Take a look at my portfolio at https://skyraptor.eu/portfolio